-The programme is taught via UCEM's VLE and academic facilitation and support is provided online giving students access to UCEM Tutors and other students worldwide.
+The programme is taught via UCEM's VLE and academic facilitation and support is provided online giving students access to UCEM Lecturers and other students worldwide.

-The Learning and Teaching team will guide and support students' learning.
+The Education team will guide and support students' learning.
 Furthermore, all students who do not engage with initial assessment or the VLE will receive additional support from the Programme Team.
 Other UCEM administrative teams provide support for assessments and technical issues including ICT.
-UCEM's 'Student Central' portal provides the main point of contact for students for these teams throughout the duration of their programme
+UCEM's 'Student Central' portal provides the main point of contact for students for these teams throughout the duration of their programme.

 Each student, wherever their location, will have access to a wealth of library and online materials to support their studies.
-International students are able to use their local context when writing their assessments
+International students are able to use their local context when writing their assessments.

-The Learning and Teaching Enhancement Team works with departments to promote student retention, achievement and success.
+The Academic Support & Enhancement (ASET) team works with departments to promote student retention, achievement, and success.
 This work is achieved through a multi-faceted approach, which consists of: